lanl-aea/waves/docs/tutorial_00_scons.rst

       :start-after: marker-1
       :end-before: marker-2

-The `SCons command-line build options`_ are specific to the project configuration that you are currently creating. :term:`EABM` projects may add or remove command line options to aid in build behavior control.
-The most relevant options to most EABMs will be the ``--build-dir``, which allows :term:`EABM` developers to change the build directory location from the command line without modifying the ``SConstruct`` file source code.
+The `SCons command-line build options`_ are specific to the project configuration that you are currently creating.
+`SCons`_ projects may add or remove command line options to aid in build behavior control.
+The most relevant option to modsim projects will be ``--build-dir``, which allows project developers to change the build directory location from the command line without modifying the ``SConstruct`` file source code.
 For example, the first ``scons`` call will create the default build directory named ``build`` and the second ``scons`` call will create a build directory named ``non_default_build``.